EngReteti/EngReteti/README.md

 </div>

-Backend Engineer crafting scalable logic and high-performance distributed systems.
+Software Engineer crafting scalable logic and high-performance distributed systems.
 My philosophy is, **master core logic before scaling to the cloud.** I build efficient, maintainable infrastructure with a focus on high-impact reliability.

 <br />